petermr/CEVOpen/dictionary/eoActivity/eoActivity.md

 -   **term:** The name is a human readable string describing the concept.

--   **wikidataID:** Unique identifier linked to Wikidata.org — a free and open knowledge base that can be read and edited by both humans and machines.
+-   **wikidata:** Unique identifier linked to Wikidata.org — a free and open knowledge base that can be read and edited by both humans and machines.

 -   **description:** short description of the activity sourced from wikidata